CMU-CORGI/CMU-CORGI.github.io/_projects/sonic.md

 and shown in the image below for our upcoming tape-out of the MANIC architecture in Intel 22nm FFL.

 <img src="../images/manic-pnr.jpg" class="person" style="height: 150px !important; width: auto !important; margin-right: 10px" />

+SNAFU (ISCA'21) implements the vector-dataflow model across a spatial fabric to further reduce energy.
+SNAFU is the first framework to generate ultra-low-power coarse-grained reconfigurable arrays (CGRAs) that are optimized from the ground-up to minimize energy while maximizing flexibility
+--- both design-time flexibility in hardware and run-time flexibility in software.
+SNAFU allows the designer to easily customize processing elements via its “bring-your-own-functional-unit” (BYOFU) approach.
+To maximize run-time flexibility in software, SNAFU provides an extensible compiler that targets generated CGRA hardware.
+SNAFU consumes between 120 µW and 324 µW, depending on workload, achieving an estimated 305 MOPs/mW, and comes within 2X-3X of ASIC energy.

 This project is a collaboration with [Brandon Lucia](https://brandonlucia.com).